|Moreton Bay Fig Tree highlights the entrance to Clontarf Reserve. Click here for details on this type of tree.|

 |Zoom in for hours of operation at Clontarf Reserve.|

 As it turned out, the access to the area was easy and, although hilly, was a pleasant ride in Bob’s comfortable newer car.
-Leave it to Bob to ensure we had another great experience.
+So please leave it to Bob to ensure we had another great experience.

 In no time at all, we were out of the car enthralled with some of the best scenery Sydney has to offer with expansive views and photos ops we could hardly believe.

 |Lots of fluffy clouds enhanced our photos.|

 The area we’re highlighting today is Clontarf Reserve and Beach, one of the many areas we visited during yesterday’s outing.
 In fact, upon returning, we found numerous great reviews online including these following comments at TripAdvisor.